BenjaminChern/BenjaminChern.github.io/_posts/2025-09-03-ARGlasses.md

 //Image of ECX333A

-*Raspberry Pi*
+*Raspberry Pi and Power*

 This project uses a Raspberry Pi 4B to run all the software on the glasses.
 I think this is a bit overkill, as a Raspberry Pi Zero is enough to do most of the work, but I had a 4B lying around just asking to be used in a project.
 The Pi is running the Linux based Pi OS and contains a couple Demo programs I wrote to showcase the technology.
-To connect to the internet, I paired the Pi with my phone's hotspot which works surprisingly well while out and about.
+Internet connection is acheived through a Wi-Fi hotspot on my phone which works surprisingly well while out and about.
+An accompanying 3000mAh battery pack is used to power the Pi and I designed a basic carrying case to house all the components while traveling.

 ## Disassembly